IOS app approvals: Emulators

 In response to the United States v.
 Apple (2024) lawsuit (specifically about the section regarding "super-apps"), and growing European Union regulatory pressure, guideline 4.3, dictating mini-apps was edited allowing game emulators on to the store worldwide.
 Previously, video game emulators were not allowed even if they were officially licensed due to rules about downloading execuatable code, and emulators disguising themselves as file managers, baby name apps, and augmented reality mustache apps, getting removed quickly.
 After the rule changed, a clone of GBA4iOS named iGBA was allowed on the App Store, supporting import of Game Boy, Game Boy Color, and Game Boy Advance ROMs, but was taken down due to copying the GBA4iOS app under the Spam and Copyright guidelines.
 A Nintendo Entertainment System emulator named Bimmy was available for a few hours, but was taken down by the creator due to fears of legal action by Nintendo.
 A Commodore 64 emulator was also added to the app store.
-The official Delta emulator app (the official successor to GBA4iOS also supporting NES, SNES, Nintendo 64, and Nintendo DS as well as the GameBoy Series) supporting a variety of Nintendo systems was published shortly after the removal of Bimmy for free in the USA, but to install in EU you need to pay 1.50 euro a year subscription to AltStore PAL.
+The official Delta emulator app (the official successor to GBA4iOS also supporting NES, SNES, Nintendo 64, and Nintendo DS as well as the Game Boy Series) supporting a variety of Nintendo systems was published shortly after the removal of Bimmy for free in the USA, but to install in EU you need to pay 1.50 euro a year subscription to AltStore PAL.